The Science of Learning: Better Teaching Through Behavior Analysis

 Founder, Wider Reach Incubator

 Abstract: New technicians meet their 40-hour training requirements through a combination of instructor-led training, asynchronous online courses, and in-situ practice.
 To optimize those 40 hours, careful consideration must be given to the design and delivery of instruction and practice.
 This presentation explores ten common pitfalls ABA companies encounter when developing RBT training programs, provides alternative behavior-analytic instructional design approaches (yes, they exist!), and shares resources to help you get started.
+(1 BACB CEU)

 Learning Objectives: Participants will…